greg-js/arch-wiki-md-repo/wiki/_content/english/Unreal Engine 4.md

 #### Get the source code

-First you need to register in the [Epic Games](https://www.unrealengine.com) Webpage and link your GitHub Account to your Epic Games Account.

-Then download the source code with the following command:
+Download the source code with the following command, logging in with a github account which is registered on unrealengine.com:

 ```
 $ git clone -b release https://github.com/EpicGames/UnrealEngine.git